Connect with others who understand.

 Written by Suzanne Mooney

-In this article, we examine the relationship between psoriasis and HPV.
-We also look at risk factors, symptoms, and treatments.
-If you have questions about psoriasis and HPV, schedule an appointment with your health care provider or a doctor specializing in dermatology or immunology.
+In this article, we’ll examine the relationship between psoriasis and HPV infection and look at risk factors, symptoms, and treatment options.
+If you have questions about psoriasis and HPV, schedule an appointment with your healthcare provider or a doctor specializing in dermatology or immunology.

-Psoriasis is an autoimmune disease.
-It develops when an overactive immune system spurs skin cells to grow faster than necessary, creating a buildup of cells on the skin.
 There are several types of psoriasis.
 The most common type is plaque psoriasis, which causes raised skin patches, or plaques, that tend to itch, burn, or sting and can be dry, flaky, or scaly.
-While psoriasis often develops on the elbows, knees, and torso, it can also affect the fingernails, toenails, scalp, and genitals.
+While psoriasis often shows up on the elbows, knees, and torso, it can also affect the fingernails, toenails, scalp, and genitals.

-Psoriasis is a common skin disease that affects more than 7.5 million adults in the United States.
-It’s not contagious, meaning you cannot catch it from another person.
+Psoriasis is a common skin disease, but it’s not contagious, meaning you can’t catch it from another person.
 Risk factors for psoriasis include having a family history of the disease and smoking tobacco, but anyone can develop the condition.
-While psoriasis has no cure, many people are able to manage it with medical care and lifestyle changes.
+While psoriasis has no cure, many people can manage it with medical care and lifestyle changes.

 Human papillomavirus is a highly contagious virus that spreads through skin-to-skin contact.
 It can affect the hands, feet, face, genitals, and other areas.
-More than 100 types of HPV exist, including some that cause genital warts.
+There are more than 100 types of HPV, including some that cause genital warts.
 Although all warts are HPV, not all strains of HPV cause warts.

-Most HPV infections are harmless, but high-risk strains such as HPV16 and HPV18 are oncogenic, which means they can cause cancer.
-According to the Centers for Disease Control and Prevention (CDC), HPV is responsible for almost all cases of cervical cancer.
-Health experts have also linked it to squamous cell carcinoma and anal, penile, vaginal, and vulvar cancers, although these types are rarer.
+Most HPV infections are harmless, but high-risk strains such as HPV16 and HPV18 can cause cancer.
+According to the National Cancer Institute, HPV is responsible for almost all cases of cervical cancer, but it’s also linked to anal, penile, vaginal, vulvar, and throat cancers.
+Most HPV cancers are considered squamous cell carcinomas, a type of cancer that begins in the flat cells lining many areas of the body.

 The Relationship Between Psoriasis and HPV

 Anything that causes a psoriatic flare-up is called a trigger.
-While triggers vary from person to person, common psoriatic triggers include stress, cold weather, skin injuries, smoking, and heavy alcohol consumption.
-Research has shown that viral infections, including HPV, can also set off psoriasis symptoms.
+Although triggers vary from person to person, common ones include stress, cold weather, skin injuries, tobacco uses, and high levels of alcohol consumption.
+Research has suggested that viral infections, including HPV, can also set off psoriasis symptoms.

 After HPV-related psoriatic lesions were first reported in 1982, researchers went to work to try to understand the connection.
-An observational study — in which researchers simply observe rather than treat participants — found that an HPV infection can trigger plaque psoriasis.
-How and why this happens is unknown, but some experts suspect an HPV infection triggers inflammation, which activates T cells, keratinocytes, and other cells linked to the inflammatory response that leads to psoriasis symptoms.
+An observational study, in which researchers simply observe rather than treat participants, found that a human papillomavirus infection can trigger plaque psoriasis.
+How and why this happens is unknown, but some doctors suspect an HPV infection triggers inflammation, which activates cells linked to the inflammatory response that leads to psoriasis symptoms.

-Studies have also shown that the skin of people with psoriasis is more prone to HPV infection than is the skin of people who don’t have psoriatic disease.
-Furthermore, a cohort study — in which researchers follow individuals with similar characteristics over many years — concluded that people with HPV may be twice as likely to develop psoriasis as the general public.
+Studies have also shown that the skin of people with psoriasis has an increased risk of HPV infection compared to what some researchers call “normal” skin, or skin without psoriatic disease.
+A cohort study, in which researchers follow individuals with similar characteristics over many years, concluded that people with HPV may be twice as likely to develop psoriasis as the general public.

 What does this mean for you?
-If you have psoriasis and are sexually active, you should discuss the risks of HPV with your doctor and ways to protect yourself from it — or, if you already have HPV, how to manage it.
+If you have psoriasis and are sexually active, it means discussing the risks of HPV with your doctor and asking for guidance on how to protect yourself from HPV or how to manage the condition if you already have it.

 Symptoms of Psoriasis and HPV